jrgong420/discourse-featured-topics/README.md

 1. Adjusting the card width settings for desktop and mobile
 2. Modifying the SCSS files in the theme component
-3. Changing the layout setting between cards and list views
+3. Changing the layout setting to one of the available options:
+   - `cards`: Standard card layout with image at the top (45% height) and content below
+   - `list`: Horizontal list layout with image on the left and content on the right
+   - `full-bleed`: Immersive layout with full-card image and text overlay with gradient background
+   - `none`: Disable visual styling (for custom implementations)

 ## Browser Compatibility